-OBJECTIVE: The objective of poker is to win all the money in the pot, which consists of bets made by players during the hand.
+OBJECTIVE OF POKER: Win all the money in the pot, which consists of bets made by players during the hand.

-NUMBER OF PLAYERS: 2-8 players
+NUMBER OF PLAYERS: 2 to 8 players

 TYPE OF GAME: Casino

 Poker is foundationally a game of a chance.
 The addition of betting to the game added new dimensions of skill and psychology which allows players to strategize within a game that is largely based on random chance (but, of course, some skill is involved, too!).
 The name poker is thought to be an English derivative from the Irish “Poca” (pocket) or French “Poque,” although these games may not be the original ancestors of poker.

 There are many, many types of poker games played around the world, with different variations popping up all the time.
 If you’ve never played poker before, you’re in the right place!
 In this article, we will cover all of the basic rules of poker so that you can play a variety of different poker games.
 Ready to have some fun?

 Poker games use standard 52-card decks.
 However, players may choose to play poker game variants that include Jokers (as wild cards).
 You generally play poker with just one deck of cards, but casinos and clubs will usually alternate between two decks for faster play.

 The cards are ranked in poker from high to low: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 But keep in mind that some poker game rules state that aces are the lowest card, not the high card.